tsinghua-ideal/Syno/readme.md

 ## Notes

 To run `tests/Semantics/test_semantics_*.py`, you need to first run `ctest` to generate the kernels.
 Then you can either manually run it to observe the performance or just run `pytest` to check correctness.

+## FAQ

+### When configuring with CMake, CUDA runtime complains "unsupported GNU version! gcc versions later than 11 are not supported!"

+Since this project strictly requires full support of C++20, you need to use GCC 12.
+However, for the time being, nvcc does not support GCC 12.
+Fortunately, we are not using nvcc to compile the kernels, and we only need to bypass this restriction by modifying `host_config.h` (which is usually located at `/usr/include/crt/host_config.h`) of CUDA runtime, removing the check that prevents us from using GCC 12.